All Realities Are Local

 Neuroscientist Lisa Feldman Barrett and neurobiologist Humberto Maturana believe early maternal interaction is the most influential in your life, that it’s the foundation for bonding in relationships.
 As I think today about how my personal reality developed, I wonder if my early experience influenced that I regard “motherhood” as an abstraction rather than felt.
 I observe doting mothers with their babies as interesting but as foreign.

 This is not a plea for sympathy.
-I was well taken care of, and even the least woke will regard my life as fortunate.
-And no one gets out of childhood unscathed.
+I was well taken care of and no one gets out of childhood unscathed.
 Whether you were coddled, neglected, or anything in between, you have emotional consequences throughout your life for how you were raised.
 And sometimes, you’ll change your mind how you regard those consequences.

 Those who go into a career in social science, whether academic or as a profession, often are pursuing their personal issues, but I did not translate my maternal bonding, or lack of, to my career.
 Instead, that would be my brother, who had a normal gestation and was nursed.
 Go figure.
 I can speculate on his interest, but it’s his decision to go there.
 Rather than maternal, infant bonding, my lifelong interest turned to how people communicate, or think they do, and the trouble that brings.